Lyndsay Rose- Founder/Director/Educator

 Besides teaching, her joy in life comes from her three children and husband.
 Lyndsay loves to celebrate birthdays, read ghost stories, thrift store shop, run with her dog, and can homemade goods from her garden.

-Matthew Tingler – Director of Operations
+Matthew Tingler – President

 Matt enjoys playing sports and keeping active.
 He likes to repair cars and build his own custom furniture.
-Matt enjoys spending time with this three children and wife, reading, creating music, and helping wherever he can.
+Matt enjoys spending time with his three children and wife, reading, creating music, and helping wherever he can.

-Steph Brown was born and raised in York, Pennsylvania, where she discovered at a very young age that she’d rather be creating than just about anything else.
+Steph Soles was born and raised in York, Pennsylvania, where she discovered at a very young age that she’d rather be creating than just about anything else.
 Through the years, pencil drawing, pen & ink and colored pencils became her favorites, which led to teaching in the back room of her art supply shop in order to share her enthusiasm of creating with others.

 In 2008, Steph moved to Virginia, and continues to teach a variety of art classes and workshops to all age groups in Mathews, Gloucester, Kilmarnock, Yorktown, and her home studio in Bohannon.